wp-cool-tools/quick-featured-images/README.txt

 * Revised translations

 = 13.1 =
-* Added french translation.
+* Added French translation.
 Thank you, Ivan M. Frakov!
-* Revised sanitations for texts and URLs on the pages
+* Revised sanitation for texts and URLs on the pages
 * Revised translations
 * Set activation message as dismissible